Shivaae/IPL-DATA-/README.md

 Seaborn also for Visualization to explain analysis
 Objectives: Questions related to the data set that will be answered here :

-1. We will see   total matches  played by each team and their winning percentage that will tell us which team have more winning percentage?
+1. We will see   total matches  played by each team and their winning percentage that will tell us which team have more winning percentage? <br>
-2. Which Stadium Hosted max number of matches?
+2. Which Stadium Hosted max number of matches? <br>
-3.How toss affects the outcome of the game?
+3. How toss affects the outcome of the game?<br>
 4. In which IPL Season maximum no. of runs are scored?

 Conclusions:
-1.WE can conclude that MUMBAI INDIANS have won maximum no. of matches and their winning percentage is also highest,so we can say that MUMBAI INDIANS is the most succesful team of IPL.
+1.WE can conclude that MUMBAI INDIANS have won maximum no. of matches and their winning percentage is also highest,so we can say that MUMBAI INDIANS is the most succesful team of IPL.<br>
-2.From our Analysis we found that Eden GArden Hosted maximum no. of IPL matches.
+2.From our Analysis we found that Eden GArden Hosted maximum no. of IPL matches.<br>
-3.Clearly teams like Chennai Super Kings, Kolkata Knight Riders and Mumbai Indians have better win percentage when they win toss.
+3.Clearly teams like Chennai Super Kings, Kolkata Knight Riders and Mumbai Indians have better win percentage when they win toss. <br>
-4. we can say that in Season 2013 maximum no. of runs are scored with an average of 296.5 runs per match This is a descriptive analysis. you can find the details about this work in the blog :
+4. we can say that in Season 2013 maximum no. of runs are scored with an average of 296.5 runs per match<br>
+This is a descriptive analysis. you can find the details about this work in the blog : <br>